-This is the most common place you will find Mice, and it is where I have found both Mice and Rats!
+This is the most common place you will find mice, and it is where I have found both mice and rats, again and again!

 Pile of Clothes